 Furthermore, the Holy Spirit gives every Christian a spiritual gift (1 Cor.
 12:11; Eph.
 4:7–8) for the building up of the Church.

 IV.
 Jesus’ Ascension Allowed Him to be Our High Priest, Advocate, and Mediator

 Seated at the Father’s right hand, Jesus intercedes for our sins (Hebrews 7:25; 1 John 2:1).
 This intercession is good news for us because Jesus is a perfect advocate and mediator.

 Jesus is the perfect mediator because he is fully God and fully human.
 Only Jesus can perfectly represent man to God as our advocate (1 Tim.
 2:5; 1 John 2:1).

-Because Jesus paid the full price for our sins at the cross.
+Jesus paid the full price for our sins on the cross.

 As our advocate (1 John 2:1), Jesus defends us against Satan’s constant accusations (Job 1:5-12; Rev. 12:10) before God (Heb.
 9:24).
 He can do this not because of anything we do but based on what he did on the cross (Heb 10:12-14).

 Without Christ’s advocacy, we would not be able to enter heaven because God is holy (Lev.
 11:45; Isa.
 6:1-7; Hab.
 1:13).
 God cannot tolerate sin in his divine presence (Rev. 22:15)

 So, God the Father only sees Christ’s righteousness when he looks at us.
 And as a result: he dismisses Satan’s accusations (2 Cor.
 5:21).

 V. Jesus is Preparing a Place for His People